ShravyaLagishetty/MySelf.github.io/README.md

 Hi 👋, I’m @ShravyaLagishetty.
- I am currently studying second year btech in CSE domain, in VIT,VELLORE.
+ I am currently studying btech in CSE domain, in VIT,VELLORE.
  I’m interested in learning new skills and improve my knowledge.

 <!---